jongio/memealyzer/README.md

       > Change the `basename` variable from `azsdkdemo1` to something that will be globally unique.
 It will be used as part of Azure resource names, so keep it short, lowercase, and no special characters.
    1. Terraform apply: `terraform apply tf.plan`
 1. Update `.env` file
-   1. Copy and paste the terraform output values to the `.env` file in the root of this repo.
+   1. Copy and paste the Terraform output values to the `.env` file in the root of this repo.
       > NOTE: .env files do not allow spaces around the `=`, so please remove any spaces after you copy and paste.

 ## Run Application